elijahmanor/elijahmanor.github.com/talks/plain-js-comps/md/11-react-adapter.md

 <span class="fragment current-only focus-text focus-text--scroll" data-code-focus="8">Get the raw DOM node for the React Component</span>
 <span class="fragment current-only focus-text focus-text--scroll" data-code-focus="9">Use ES6 Destructuring to pull out `props`</span>
 <span class="fragment current-only focus-text focus-text--scroll" data-code-focus="10-13">Create a Giphy object passing in the current DOM node and options from the `props`</span>
-<span class="fragment current-only focus-text focus-text--scroll" data-code-focus="">Render an `input` element, which is needed for the Giphy Library</span>
+<span class="fragment current-only focus-text focus-text--scroll" data-code-focus="15-17">Render an `input` element, which is needed for the Giphy Library</span>
 <span class="fragment current-only focus-text focus-text--scroll" data-code-focus="20-27">`propTypes` describing the types of props passed to component</span>
 <span class="fragment current-only focus-text focus-text--scroll" data-code-focus="29-36">`defaultProps` that define the default set of properties for a component</span>